trufflesuite/trufflesuite.com/src/docs/truffle/how-to/use-the-truffle-dashboard.md

 <p class="alert alert-info">
 <i class="far fa-info-circle"></i> <strong>Information</strong>: Truffle Dashboard cannot decode requests
-when using tools other than Truffle or Hardhat (with the plugin outlined below); we plan to add continue adding support for other tools in the future.
+when using tools other than Truffle or Hardhat (with the plugin outlined below); we plan on continue adding support for other tools in the future.
 </p>

 ### Using Truffle Dashboard with the Hardhat plugin